iuriineves/sn0wfrogs-capybaras/README.md

 ## Features
 ### Capybaras:
-- Capybaras are new mobs found in swamps, mangrove swamps and river biomes.
+- Capybaras are new mobs found in swamps, mangrove swamps, and river biomes.
 They will spawn anywhere on those, usually in groups of 3-4 capybaras, but will spawn way more frequently at Capybara's Paradise, also found in mangrove swamps.
+- Capybaras come in four different varieties.
+The most common are the red capybara, the brown capybara, and the choco capybara (dark brown).
+Besides these three variants, you can also find albino capybaras (personally my favorites) with a spawn chance of 1% (so one every 100 capybaras) and capybara towers, with a 1% spawn chance.
 - Capybaras will follow you if you hold a melon slice.
 It also allows you to breed them.
+- You can place mandarins on capybaras heads.
+This can be purely visual, but if you tempt them with a melon slice, and they collide with an entity, this entity will ride the capybara (pretty much like a boat).
+To dismount it, right-click the capybara.
+If you want to remove the mandarin, right-click the capybara while sneaking when no entity is riding them.
+Other capybaras or players can't ride capybaras.
 - Capybaras are semiaquatic animals, so they spawn more often near water bodies.
-However, they do not need water in order to survive.
+However, they do not need water to survive.
-- Capybaras are really fast swimmers.
+- Capybaras are swift swimmers.
 If you grab a melon slice in front of them while swimming, they'll catch up to you in a heartbeat.
-### Capybaras' Paradise:
-- A new structure found in mangrove swamps.
-Here, capybaras spawn more often than in the rest of the swamp, as well as staying closer to these structures.
-- You'll find lots of watermelons scattered around, as well as small ponds with thermal springs, currently being the only way to obtain this new block.
 ### Mandarins:
 - Mandarin bush:
-  - Despite being totally not realistic, mandarin bushes are the way to get the new fruit.
+  - Despite being unrealistic, mandarin bushes are the way to get the new fruit.
-  - You can find mandarins, mandarin leaves and flowering mandarin leaves in these bushes.
+  - You can find mandarins, mandarin leaves, flowering mandarin leaves, and mandarin flowers in these bushes.
-  - These bushes only spawn on the plains biome, so make sure to gather some saplings to plant them anywhere else you might want to have it.
+  - These bushes only spawn on the plains biome, so gather some saplings to plant them anywhere else you might want to have them.
 - Mandarin:
   - A new food type.
-Eating this will give you 2 hunger points + the "Sweetened" status effect for 5 seconds.
+Eating this will give you two hunger points + the "Sweetened" status effect for 5 seconds.
   - You can put a mandarin on a capybara's head by right-clicking them while holding a mandarin.
-To remove it, just right-click the capybara while sneaking, and the mandarin will drop right off.
+Right-click the capybara while sneaking to remove it, and the mandarin will drop right off.
 - Mandarin leaves:
-  - A new decorative block that when broken, has a chance at dropping either mandarins, a mandarin bush sapling, or sticks.
+  - A new decorative block that, when broken, has a chance of dropping either a mandarin, a mandarin bush sapling, or sticks.
+If mined with shears or silk touch, the block itself will drop.
-  - This block has a second variant, the flowering mandarin leaves, only being visually different.
+  - This block has a second variant, the flowering mandarin leaves, which drop mandarin flowers.
+- Mandarin flowers:
+  - A new decorative block that works like the glow lichen (without the glow, obviously), but with the flowering mandarin leaves' flowers as its texture.

 ### Thermal springs:
 - A new decorative block.
-This block emits steam particles from the water blocks above it in a 5 block radius.
+This block emits steam particles from the water blocks above it in a 5-block radius.
-- If there's water below it, the thermal spring essentially becomes a geyser, shooting steam particles up.
+- If there's water below it, the thermal spring becomes a geyser, shooting steam particles up.
+If an entity steps on it, it will be sent up at high velocities (this includes players, mobs, and projectiles).
+If you want to avoid the uplift, sneak while walking on it.
-- The only way to find this block is to find a Capybaras' Paradise structure, where the ponds will have this block at the bottom of them.
+- The only way to find this block is to find a Capybaras' Paradise or a geyser.
-- The particles are a bit performance intensive, so use these sparingly (spacing them 10 block apart should give you the most use out of them).
+- The particles are a bit performance intensive, so use these sparingly (spacing them ten blocks apart should give you the most use out of them).
+### Capybaras' Paradise:
+- A new structure found in mangrove swamps.
+Here, capybaras spawn more often than in the rest of the swamp and stay closer to these structures.
+- You'll find many watermelons scattered around and small ponds with thermal springs at the bottom.
+### Geysers:
+- A new structure found in swamps, mangrove swamps, and mountains.
+This is an alternative way to gather thermal spring blocks.
 ### Sweetened:
 - A new effect.
 While having this effect, all food gives you 50% more hunger points (1.5x).
-For golden apples and enchanted golden apples, as well as the 50% more hunger points, you'll also get 2 more absorption hearts (4 health points).
+For golden apples and enchanted golden apples, as well as the 50% more hunger points, you'll also get two more absorption hearts (4 health points).
-- This effect is only obtainable through eating mandarins, and it only has a single level.
+- This effect is only obtainable through eating mandarins and has only a single level.

 ## FAQ

 **Can I include this mod in a modpack?**

-**Yes**: You can, no need for approval.
-However, I would love to know what modpacks are using this mod, so don't hesitate to message me on discord! (sn0wfrog).
+**Yes**: You can; no need for approval.
+However, I would love to know what mod packs use this mod, so don't hesitate to message me on Discord! (sn0wfrog).

 **I found a bug!
 What do I do?**

-**Open an issue**: Just make an issue on this mod's github page and I'll try to fix is as soon as I can.
+**Open an issue**: Make an issue on this mod's GitHub page, and I'll try to fix it as soon as possible.
 Make sure to explain how to reproduce the bug as well.

-**Can you port this mod to X modloader?**
+**Can you port this mod to X mod loader?**

-**No**: I only mod for the Fabric loader, so other modloader versions are not going to happen.
+**No**: I only mod for the Fabric loader, so other mod loader versions will not happen.
 Sorry!
 (A quilt version might happen, though)

 ###### Copyright (c) 2024 sn0wfrog